 Our master's program in science and the public focuses on preparing you to engage in public activities and debates related to science, promote science literacy and understanding in the public at large, and promote scholarship in science and humanism, science and public policy, and science in the political, religious and secular environments.
-Our program is a cooperative initiative between the UB Graduate School of Education and the Center for Inquiry.

 The features of our program include: